Manatee County Criminal Division 3

 All motions must be filed prior to reserving hearing time.
 Failure to file a motion but noticing an issue for hearing may result in the cancellation of hearing time.

-Length of Hearing and How to Schedule
+Types of Hearings and How to Schedule

 Caselaw and other Legal Authority